 will apply a fixed price to the entire shift equal to the rate amount of the exception that is applied.
 Using a +

 will add the rate amount of the exception to any amount are already being paid to that employee on that day.

 All pay rate adjustment comments must be placed beneath the shift (except for those starting with a +

 ).
 When pay rate adjustments are used in combination with unpaid breaks, you can place the pay rate adjustment above or below the unpaid break depending on your preference.

-Depending on your privacy settings, pay rate adjustment comments may be visible to staff, so if your staff shouldn't see each others pay rates then it's recommended to use existing rate exceptions when applying pay rate adjustments.
+Depending on your privacy settings, pay rate adjustment comments may be visible to employees, so if your employees shouldn't see each others pay rates then it's recommended to use existing rate exceptions when applying pay rate adjustments.

 Was this information helpful?
 79% 21% - 14 votes